fraczak/k/README.md

        [1,2,3]                            -->  []
 ```

-The PIPE operator can be used, e.g., to define a Cartesian product:
+The PIPE operator can be used for defining the Cartesian product:

 ```k
     [.0 |, .1 |] ^ :